 Thus, each post will display a list of links that other visitors went through from here.
 Hence, the name of the plugin!

-- Automatic: The plugin will start displaying visited posts on your site and feed automatically after the content when you activate the plugin.
-No need to edit template files
+- Automatic: The plugin will start displaying visited posts on your site and feed automatically after the content when you activate the plugin

 - Exclusions: Exclude select posts and pages from the list of posts.
 Exclude posts from select categories from the list of posts